bogdan-szabo-sociomantic/ocean-1/README.rst

   hash_t, char[] containing hex digits (with our without "0x" at the start), char[] containing exactly hash_t.sizeof * 2 hex digits (with our without "0x" at the start).

+``ocean.text.convert.DateTime``
+  New module added that provides methods to convert dates in strings to a time_t UNIX timestamp value.

 v1.7 (2013-09-06)
 -----------------